budavariam/budavariam.github.io/content/posts/2021-05-17-deploy-with-github-actions.md

 ## Hugo site on Github Pages

-[Hugo](https://gohugo.io/) claims to be the fastest static site generator, andd I can not agree more.
+[Hugo](https://gohugo.io/) claims to be the fastest static site generator, and I can not agree more.

 [Example repo](https://github.com/budavariam/budavariam.github.io/)

 {{< hgist 300px budavariam ac739a72e8a034ff8b7df82b39d7b57d >}}

-I publish my blog to github pages built with hugo.
+I publish my blog to Github pages built with Hugo.

 ## Gatsby Static site on Github Pages

-[Gatsby](https://www.gatsbyjs.com/) is an awesome static site generator based on react.
+[Gatsby](https://www.gatsbyjs.com/) is an incredible static site generator based on react.

 [Example repo](https://github.com/budavariam/gatsby-theme-classroom-blog/)

 {{< hgist 300px budavariam 0260cf038f147d0e0a1f167509164ef5 >}}

-There are different predefined workflows for many static site generators, I found one for gatsby as well.
+There are different predefined workflows for many static site generators, and I found one for gatsby.
 It worked fine, but I could not make it publish from a subdirectory, though it said in the docs.
-I spent a little time investigating, only to figure that the version had not been pushed, so I forked it and fixed the issue.
+I spent a little time investigating, only to figure that the owner did not release the last version, so I forked it and fixed it for me.

+## Disclaimer

+I have no affiliation with Github, and I just wanted to share my experience and collect my configs for future reference.